 We are pursuing research that cuts across a variety of disciplines, including heat transfer and combustion.
 Problems are pursued from an experimental (as contrasted with a purely computational or theoretical) approach.
-Recent projects include studies of droplet combustion; micro-scale boiling on impulsively heated thin metal films; and film boiling to promote thermal decomposition.
+Current projects include studies of droplet combustion, film boiling to promote thermal decomposition or organic liquids, and phase change processes of highly superheated liquids.

 Teaching interests center around heat transfer and related topics.